Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Improved Prompt is more effective because reduces the need for follow-up questions or clarifications, making the interaction more efficient and effective.